slopezpereyra/slopezpereyra.github.io/_posts/2025-06-28-ANightOfHallucinations.md

 mind—just like during a dream the rarest of things are totally natural, and only the vigil's mind deems them fantastic—.

+The fact that I was unable to oppose my character to the terrors is not, however, the only remarkable thing about last night's episodes.
+For the first time, and perhaps due to the many number of episodes and their severe intensity, I was haunted by a strange sense of irreality during the first hours of the waking day.
+An important fact may have contributed to this.
+Repeatedly during the night, as I tried to sleep again, I was not immediately captured by sleep paralysis.
+Usually, because I would go to sleep dreading the following attack, I would briefly dream that the day had begun, that I got out of bed and brushed my teeth or whatever.
+I felt such relief during these dreams, feeling that the night was over!
+But then paralysis ensued and everything began again.
+How could I have not felt then, after actually awakening, that I should be assaulted once more, that the concrete matter which surrounded was of the fabric of dreams?
+This was truly a powerful and intense sensation which only goes to show the fragile state of mind I was left with after so many paralyses and strange hallucinations.